At a glance

 This can include:

-While the main body of the partnership return will be prepared on an Income Tax basis as above, any expenses which would be allowable for a corporate member need to be allocated to the corporate partners in line with their applicable profit sharing ratio.
-The share of any such expense which would be allocated to individual partners is lost.
+While the main body of the partnership return will be prepared on an Income Tax basis as above, any expenses that would be allowable for a corporate member need to be allocated to the corporate partners in line with their applicable profit-sharing ratio.
+The share of any such expense that would be allocated to individual partners is lost.
 Details should be included in the Additional Information on the Partnership Return.

 Example 1: